 We’ve been looking for other signs of suspicious behavior, including providers who are billing for a high number of office visits while others in their region have few or none.
 Similarly, a consistent pattern of increased claims from one provider, while other providers in the area are submitting less claims, may call for further investigation.

-ISO MedSentry is already finding COVID-19 related fraud, waste, and abuse
+MedSentry is already finding COVID-19 related fraud, waste, and abuse

-ISO MedSentry has added new fraud models for these COVID-19 specific schemes, and the system is already finding pandemic-related fraud, waste, and abuse in the bills entering the database.
+MedSentry has added new fraud models for these COVID-19 specific schemes, and the system is already finding pandemic-related fraud, waste, and abuse in the bills entering the database.
 Our team is committed to detecting these aberrant practices.

-If you’d like to learn more about how ISO MedSentry combines predictive analytics, highly tuned algorithms, and expert clinical review to identify suspicious medical billing during the COVID-19 crisis and beyond, please reach out to me.
+If you’d like to learn more about how MedSentry combines predictive analytics, highly tuned algorithms, and expert clinical review to identify suspicious medical billing during the COVID-19 crisis and beyond, please reach out to me.